johnridesabike/acutis/docs/introduction.md

 ## Acutis command line interface (CLI)

-If you install Acutis through OPAM, then the `acutis_json` package comes with a command-line tool called `acutis`.
+If you install Acutis through OPAM, then it comes with a command-line tool called `acutis`.
 This accepts JSON data and a list of template filenames, and it prints the rendered output.

+Example:

 ```shell
 acutis index.acutis src/**/*.acutis < data.json > dist/index.html